openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/research/parameterSet.rst

 relevantFor
 ***********

-Reference to what or whom something or someone bears siginificance.
+Reference to what or whom something or someone bears significance.

 .. admonition:: schema_specifications